-AppearanceThey grow on average to be about 3.6 to 6 in in body length ), legs add another 7 to 10 in to length.
+AppearanceThey grow on average to be about 3.6 to 6 inch in body length, legs add another 7 to 10 inch to length.
 Bullfrogs go from 5 to 175 g on average in the first 8 months of life.
-Large mature bullfrogs can weigh up to 500 g , with exceptional ones attaining 800 g .
+Large mature bullfrogs can weigh up to 500 g, with exceptional ones attaining 800 g.

 The bullfrog skull is highly fenestrated; females have eardrums the same size as their eyes.
 The males' eardrums are larger.

 ReproductionFertilization is external in ranid frogs.
 In the mating grasp, or amplexus, the male rides on top of the female, grasping her with his forelimbs posterior to her forelimbs.
 The female bullfrog deposits her eggs in the water and the male simultaneously releases sperm.

 Breeding begins in late spring or early summer.
 Males defend and call from territories, attracting females into a territory to mate.
 The call is reminiscent of the roar of a bull, hence the frog's common name.
 A female may produce up to 20,000 eggs in one clutch.